DonHulieo/lua-style-guide/README.md

 ### Functions

 The Lua has 3 hidden beauties' that make it a powerful language.
-First is that functions are first class citizens, second is that it's scope is global by default and the third is it's automatic garbage collection.
-Having these be uniform helps maintain the spotlight on these features.
+First is that functions are first class citizens, second is that its scope is global by default and the third is its automatic garbage collection, this makes uniformity in naming functions essential to let these features shine.
-> Local functions should be named using `snake_case`, with global functions should be named using `PascalCase`.
+> Local functions should be named using `snake_case`, with *global* functions should be named using `PascalCase`.
 >
 > Functions should only be completing a single task and their name should reflect this.
+>
+> Functions should be decalred in precedence of their use, with all *local* functions at the top of the file, followed by *global* functions and then *class* functions.

 <details>
 <summary>Example</summary>